remnrem/luna-doc/docs/ref/cc.md

 that group.

-The baseline CORREL output will list the total # of channels with a highly-correlated partners:
+The baseline CORREL output will list the total number of channels with highly correlated partners:
 ```
 destrat out.db +CORREL
 ```